stagedml/stagedml/README.md

          ```sh
          (docker) $ sudo -E make install_tf
          ```
-         This command should be re-run every time we start the developer container.
+         This last command should be re-run every time we start the development container.
    2. Check the current version of TF shipped with the base docker image of `deepo`.
 StagedML wants it to be >=`2.1`, maybe this requirement is